-Setup: The game is for 2-10 players ages 7 and over.
+Setup: The game is for 2-10 players, ages 7 and over.
 Every player starts with seven cards, and they are dealt face down.
-The rest of the cards are placed in a pile face down.
-Next to the pile a space should be designated for a discard pile.
-The top card should be placed in the discard pile, and the game begins!
+The rest of the cards are placed in a Draw Pile face down.
+Next to the pile a space should be designated for a Discard Pile.
+The top card should be placed in the Discard Pile, and the game begins!

-Game Play: The first player is normally the player to the left of the dealer (you can also choose the youngest player) who views his/her cards and tries to match the card in the Discard pile.
+Game Play: The first player is normally the player to the left of the dealer (you can also choose the youngest player) and gameplay usually follows a clockwise direction.
+Every player views his/her cards and tries to match the card in the Discard Pile.

 There are two different ways to play regarding drawing new cards.
 The Official Uno Rules states that after a card is drawn the player can discard it if it is a match, or if not, play passes on to the next player.
 The other type is where players continue to draw cards until they have a match, even if it is 10 times.

 The game continues until a player has one card left.
-The moment a player has just one card they must yell UNO.
-If they are caught by another player, the player must draw two new cards.
-Once a player has no cards remaining the game round is over, points are scored, and the game begins over again.
-Normally, everyone tries to be the first one to achieve 500 points.
+The moment a player has just one card they must yell “UNO!”.
+If they are caught not saying “Uno” by another player before any card has been played, the player must draw two new cards.
+Once a player has no cards remaining, the game round is over, points are scored, and the game begins over again.
+Normally, everyone tries to be the first one to achieve 500 points, but you can also choose whatever points number to win the game, as long as everyone agrees to it.

 - Reverse – If going clockwise, switch to counterclockwise or vice versa.